computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 Open one or more URLs from the terminal (1) using an alias or (2) search query or (3) directly.

-Openurl defines four argument schemas:
+Openurl accepts four argument types:

 1. **An alias** (first argument) with one or more optional search queries (remaining arguments).